Reolink is a Cheap Battery-Powered Security CameraBy - 09/08/2017

 So let’s get to the important stuff.
 How does Reolink Argus protect your home?

-Like most cameras, it uses motion detection to monitor for activity.
-Specifically, it uses a “smart PIR movement sensor”.
+Like most cameras, Argus uses motion detection to monitor for activity.
+Specifically, it uses a “smart PIR movement sensor.”
 Also, like most battery-powered cameras, it sits in standby mode until something happens.
 While a sleeping security camera isn’t ideal, it’s necessary to help the camera conserve battery.
 In testing other cameras, what I’ve found is that sleepiness can affect home security.
 Canary Flex, for example, is often slow to wake up, and Arlo Pro takes about 6 seconds to wake whenever you want to check out a live stream.
-Blink has a leg up here as it has a long battery life and it’s “always-on”.
+Blink has a leg up here as it has a long battery life and it’s “always-on.”
 What about Reolink Argus?
-I don’t know, but according to their Indiegogo campaign the camera does sleep until motion is detected at which point it will “wake up at once”.

 Notifications and Storage

 Once an event is detected, Reolink Argus kicks into action.
-It will send a motion snapshot via email, sound a voice alert, send a push notification to your phone, and record a clip to the device’s internal SD Card.
+It can send a motion snapshot via email, sound a siren, send a push notification to your phone, and record a clip to the internal SD Card.
 How the camera behaves is completely up to you.
 You can have it do everything or a combination of things.
 For example, you might want a push notification and a recording but nothing more, and that’s certainly possible.

-In my opinion, there is both a pro and a con to using an SD card for storage.
+In general, there is both a pro and a con to using an SD card for storage.
 PRO: Privacy.
 You don’t need to worry about your family’s private moments being hijacked on their way to some random server.
 CON: From a home security perspective, an SD card isn’t sufficient.
-If someone sees your camera and decides to take it, you will have your email motion snapshot, but you will lose all recorded footage.
+If someone sees your camera and decides to take it, you will have your email motion snapshot but you will lose all recorded footage.

 Argus Has Some Missing Features